ipspace/netlab/docs/module/routing.md

 Filters encoded in YAML tend to be verbose, and we tried to do as much as we could to reduce BGP community filter verbosity:

 * You can skip the **action** and **sequence** attributes.
 * Each entry in a BGP community filter could be a simple string or a list of BGP communities to match.
-Such entries are converted into dictionaries with the **list** or **regexp** element set to the entry's value. _netlab_ automatically figures out whether a value is a list of communities or a regular expression.
+Such entries are converted into dictionaries with the **list** or **regexp** element set to the entry's value. _netlab_ automatically determines whether a value is a list of communities or a regular expression.
 * A list of BGP communities in the **list** element is converted into a string of BGP communities separated by a blank
 * A BGP community filter could be a single string.
 That string is first converted into a list and subsequently into a list containing a single dictionary.
 * _netlab_ automatically generates an *expanded* community list if at least one entry contains a regular expression, and a *standard* community list if all entries contain community values or lists of them.